digitalspring/whitepaper/whitepaper.md

 Multicast layer
 ---------------

+### Introduction

-Being able to build upon the network layer which takes care of secure 1-to-1 connections between peers that are online at the same time, we can then focus on enabling general 1-to-n communication, i.e. sharing data with a whole group of peers some of whom might or might not be online at the time of initial transmission.
+Being able to build upon the network layer which takes care of secure 1-to-1 connections between peers that are online at the same time, we can then focus on enabling reliable 1-to-n communication, i.e. sharing data with a whole group of peers some of whom might or might not be online at the time of initial transmission.